• About

 Unfortunately, watching Kings Point could be a challenge.

-I watched it on HBOGo which is now HBOMAX a couple years ago, but I can't seem to find it available on there now.
+I watched it on HBOGo which is now HBOMAX a couple of years ago, but I can't seem to find it available there now.

-It looks like it might be available from Amazon Prime Video with a Fandor subscription.
+It looks like it might be available from Amazon Prime Video but right now it says that it is not available in my location.

 In any case, I hope those that are able to view it do so with an open mind, and allow the film to shine a light on some important questions about what’s to come for them in the next few decades.